kyegomez/Andromeda/DOCs/TRAINING.md

 The second step is to define the Andromeda model architecture.
 The `model.py` script contains the model definition and configuration.
 Follow the instructions below to configure the Andromeda model:

 1. Open the `model.py` script.
-2. Set the configuration parameters in the `AndromedaTokenizer` and `AndromedaClass` classes according to your requirements:
+2. Set the configuration parameters in the `AndromedaTokenizer` and `Andromeda` classes according to your requirements:
    - `tokenizer`: Configure the tokenizer with the desired parameters.
    - `Andromeda`: Configure the Andromeda model with the desired architecture.
 3. Save the changes to the script.